Skip to main content

 LLN Robot Assessment – Support and Sessions

-Optional Support Sessions are available before sitting the LLN Robot assessment:
+Optional Support Sessions are available before sitting the LLN Robot assessment.

 Supporting materials (Numeracy Skills Revision Sheets and Training Supplement Reading & Writing) will be provided before the LLN Robot assessment.